-But what do these succinct forms mean, and what is the distinction between the two?
+But what do these concise forms mean, and what is the distinction between the two?
 What is the function of a GPU?
 And, what is the function of a CPU?

-Okay, so we’ll elucidate the distinctions for you by describing them.
+Okay, so we’ll clarify the distinctions for you by describing them.

 Table of ContentsShow